-g.
+- g.
 About what percent of the site will be covered with impervious surfaces after project construction (for example, asphalt or buildings)?

-Approximately 15% of the site will be covered with impervious surfaces after the project is completed including concrete paths and asphalt court surface.
+Approximately 15% of the entire site (both ROW and SPR property) will be covered with impervious surfaces after the project is completed including concrete and asphalt paths. - h.

-h.
 Proposed measures to reduce or control erosion, or other impacts to the earth, if any: To the extent possible the disturbed area of the Proposal site will be limited to minimize erosion potential.
 Structural practices to control erosion include a stabilized construction exit, filter fabric fence for perimeter siltation control, temporary interceptor trenches, check dams and a sediment settling tank.
 All catch basins in the vicinity of the work will have erosion protection throughout the construction period.
 All work will be performed in compliance with local and state code and permitting requirements.